Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Green's function and the regulator map

 \end{conj}

-The original conjecture was stated in terms of a Green's function determined by `relations among coefficients of modular forms of weight $2k$' but it is known that this space can be identified with the space of weakly holomorphic forms of weight $(2-2k)$.
+The original conjecture was stated only for $\Gamma_0(N)$ and in terms of a Green's function determined by `relations among coefficients of modular forms of weight $(2j+2)$' but it is known that this space can be identified with the space of weakly holomorphic forms of weight $-2j$.
+More precise versions of this conjecture also specify, for instance, the field containing $\alpha$.